 If you are thinking about protecting your land, there are a variety of land conservation tools are available to meet your individual needs (more on conservation easements here) .
 Our professional staff is here as a resource for you.
 As a nationally accredited land trust, Midcoast Conservancy meets the highest standards for land conservation.

 We are fortunate to have worked with numerous landowners who decided to protect land in your backyard.
-Here are their stories.
+Here are some of their stories.

 The Marshalls – A great gift

 Chris and Susan Marshall generously donated 15 acres of land, including a spectacular hemlock forest and section of bog in our Sheepscot Headwaters region.
 One of our founding organizations (Sheepscot Wellspring Land Alliance) worked with them and it all came together in 2010.
 They had purchased the land, along with a home, in 1978, and raised their family there.
 Today they still reside on the portion of the property they retained.

 Donating the land, the Marshalls say, actually enhanced their relationship with it; “We are not losing anything, and we are gaining longer-term protection for the land.”
 They see benefits for both Midcoast Conservancy and themselves.
 The Marshalls still have the opportunity to use the land as they did before, walking it as they always had but now with their grown children whenever they come back for visits.
 Says Susan, “A lot of it is about care.
 This is such a special place and I feel really attached to it.
 Donating the land has provided us a way to leave it in better shape than we found it.”

 For Chris, the fact that the land will be open to the public and enjoyed by other people for 20, 50, 100 years into the future is an important piece of his enhanced relationship with the land he and Susan donated.
 “The land is stewarded knowledgeably, now and into the future.”